Steven G. Mihaylo Purchases 3,000 Shares of Crexendo, Inc. (NASDAQ:CXDO) Stock

-Crexendo, Inc. (NASDAQ:CXDO) CEO Steven G. Mihaylo bought 3,000 shares of the firm’s stock in a transaction that occurred on Wednesday, January 12th.
-The stock was purchased at an average cost of $4.55 per share, with a total value of $13,650.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Crexendo, Inc. (NASDAQ:CXDO) CEO Steven G. Mihaylo purchased 3,000 shares of Crexendo stock in a transaction dated Thursday, January 20th.
+The stock was bought at an average cost of $4.35 per share, with a total value of $13,050.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

-Crexendo (NASDAQ:CXDO) last announced its quarterly earnings results on Tuesday, November 9th.
-The company reported $0.01 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.01) by $0.02.
-Crexendo had a return on equity of 15.58% and a net margin of 22.71%.
-The business had revenue of $8.81 million during the quarter, compared to the consensus estimate of $7.77 million.
-As a group, equities analysts anticipate that Crexendo, Inc. will post 0.08 earnings per share for the current fiscal year.
+Crexendo (NASDAQ:CXDO) last released its earnings results on Tuesday, November 9th.
+The company reported $0.01 EPS for the quarter, beating the consensus estimate of ($0.01) by $0.02.
+Crexendo had a net margin of 22.71% and a return on equity of 15.58%.
+The business had revenue of $8.81 million during the quarter, compared to analyst estimates of $7.77 million.
+On average, equities research analysts anticipate that Crexendo, Inc. will post 0.08 earnings per share for the current fiscal year.

-Several equities analysts recently weighed in on CXDO shares.
-Zacks Investment Research cut shares of Crexendo from a “buy” rating to a “hold” rating in a research note on Tuesday, January 11th.
-Lake Street Capital started coverage on shares of Crexendo in a research note on Monday, November 22nd.
-They issued a “buy” rating and a $9.00 target price for the company.
-Finally, Colliers Securities reissued a “buy” rating and issued a $10.00 target price on shares of Crexendo in a research note on Wednesday, November 10th.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Geode Capital Management LLC lifted its position in shares of Crexendo by 49.7% in the 3rd quarter.
+Geode Capital Management LLC now owns 26,602 shares of the company’s stock valued at $158,000 after acquiring an additional 8,836 shares in the last quarter.
+Royal Bank of Canada purchased a new stake in shares of Crexendo in the 2nd quarter valued at approximately $105,000.
+Millennium Management LLC purchased a new stake in shares of Crexendo in the 3rd quarter valued at approximately $69,000.
+Essex Investment Management Co.
+LLC lifted its position in shares of Crexendo by 24.5% in the 3rd quarter.
+Essex Investment Management Co.
+LLC now owns 101,920 shares of the company’s stock valued at $611,000 after acquiring an additional 20,061 shares in the last quarter.
+Finally, Stanley Laman Group Ltd. lifted its position in shares of Crexendo by 10.3% in the 3rd quarter.
+Stanley Laman Group Ltd. now owns 239,011 shares of the company’s stock valued at $1,432,000 after acquiring an additional 22,337 shares in the last quarter.
+6.95% of the stock is owned by institutional investors and hedge funds.

 Crexendo, Inc engages in the provision of telecommunications services, broadband Internet services, and other cloud business services.
 It operates through the Cloud Telecommunications Services and Web Services segments.
 The Cloud Telecommunications Services segment focuses on selling cloud telecommunication products and services and broadband Internet services.